SOS CEDAR COUNTRY ON FIRE:THREE PROBLEMS IN LEBANON

 DI MARGHERITA CESERANI

 The Lebanese government is not only tackling the long-lasting economic crisis, but the energy and environmental emergencies as well.
-What impact does the new maritime border agreement with Israel have?
-How is the population facing cost of living?
+What's the impact of the new maritime border agreement with Israel have?
+How is the population facing the costs of living?

-In the summer of 2020, the world’s eyes were on the small Republic of Lebanon, which is usually not among the protagonists of news from the Middle East.
+In the summer of 2020, the world’s eyes were on the small Republic of Lebanon, which is usually not among the protagonists of Middle Eastern news.
 However, the explosion at Beirut’s port brought international awareness of breaches within the country, mostly on the economic and financial crises that were throwing the population down on its knees.

 Two years later, Lebanon has appeared again back in the spotlight over an agreement with neighbouring Israel about a maritime border dispute.
 Despite the positive headline, the country is still on the edge of a collapse, and this article aims to examine the Lebanese conditions in terms of socio-economic, energy, and environmental policies.